txstate-etc/dataloader-factory/README.md

   // see PrimaryKeyLoader options for discussion of context parameter
   fetch: async (keys: KeyType[], context) => ObjectType[] // required

-  // take the key and an object and determine how well they match
+  // take a key and an object and determine how well they match
   // each key will only pick one "winner" which will be the item that returns
   // the highest score
   // return a score of 0 when the key and item do not match at all